RonyAbecidan/Anagrams/README.md

 ### Input : A .txt document with first, the words of the dictionary at each line until a line in which there will be the symbol "#" which will indicate that we start to consider sentences

+- Today
+- I
+- Am
+- Watching
+- From
+- Will
+- Go
+- To
+- The
+- Because
+- Need
+- A
+- For
+- My
 - Movie
 - Car
 - Room